Physical Layer

 Characteristics:

-• dd is distance, λ\lambda is wavelength, expressed in the same units
+- is distance, is wavelength, expressed in the same units

 Satellite Microwave